-In this context, the Bank's Turkish Lira and foreign currency rediscount loan interest rates are shown in the table below.
-At the end of 2022, Turkish Lira rediscount interest rates are between 16.25 - 20 percent.
-These rates became effective on October 23, 2022.
-Accordingly, the interest rate on Turkish Lira commercial rediscount loan is 20 percent, and the interest rate on rediscount credits extended to industry, export, tourism, education and agriculture sectors is 17.25 percent.
-The interest rate of rediscount credits extended to small business owners is 16.25 percent.
-The interest rate applied to foreign currency rediscount loans (trade, industry, export, tourism, education) since March 2, 2009 is 4 percent.
-The interest rate on advances against foreign exchange is 16,5 percent in Turkish Lira and 4 percent in foreign exchange.
+In this context, the Bank's Turkish Lira rediscount loan interest rates were changed 3 times in 2023.
+The rediscount loan interest rates determined by the Executive Board decision dated November 27, 2023 are given in the table below.
+At the end of 2023, Turkish Lira rediscount interest rates are in the range of 40.75 - 50 percent.
+Accordingly, the interest rate on Turkish Lira commercial rediscount credits is 50 percent, while the interest rate on rediscount credits for the industry, export, tourism, education and agriculture sectors is 42.75 percent.
+The interest rate on rediscount credits extended to small business owners is 40.75 percent.
+Interest rates on foreign currency rediscount loans were raised from 4 percent to 5 percent.
+The interest rate on advances against foreign currency is 42 percent in Turkish Lira and 5 percent in foreign currency.